 Hot water strips oil and moisture from your skin — more so than water at cooler temps, so Marchbein recommends turning down the heat and keeping showers shorter in the winter.
 “No more than five minutes,” she says.
 While sudsing up, use a gentle, creamy cleanser to avoid stripping extra moisture out of your skin.

-Shamban recommends avoiding baths all together due to the drying effects of hot water, but if you are really craving a soak, use some essential oils or mineral salts to help your skin hang on to moisture.
+Shamban recommends avoiding baths due to the drying effects of hot water, but if you are really craving a soak, use some essential oils or mineral salts to help your skin hang on to moisture and make sure to moisturize afterward when your skin is still damp.

 After you step out of the shower, pat yourself dry and then moisturize immediately — the key is to still be a little damp.
 “Within 60 seconds, apply a thick, creamy moisturizer liberally, even to your face,” she says.